 - Phone Apps: I’ve recently fallen in love with the 12306 phone app, available on both Android (direct download link) and Apple iOS.
 Like the website, it’s only offered in Chinese and requires a Chinese bank card to use.
 However, I find it useful for the purpose of checking up-to-date availability (all other apps will have a lag).
 It’s also possible to purchase tickets on the WeChat and Alipay platforms.

 - 3rd Party Providers: For most traveler’s, this will be your only option but thankfully it’s not a bad one.
 3rd party providers like China Highlights not only allow you to purchase tickets in English and use your foreign credit card, they’ll also arrange to have the tickets delivered to your hotel for you!
-In every case, 3rd party providers charge a fee but usually it’s only a few dollars per ticket.
-It’s possible to purchase tickets through WeChat, China Highlights, and many other travel agents online.
-Use the box to the right to give it a try.
+In every case, these companies charge a fee, but usually it’s only a few dollars per ticket.
+Check pricing and availability of your China train here below.

 It is possible to purchase China train tickets up to 30 days in advance of your departure.
 This and other rules about buying China train tickets have made this mode of transportation very appealing.